-Self-awareness is a foundational leadership ability, but too often in organizations, people are afraid of feedback – scared of confrontation, causing trouble, or hearing something they won’t like.
-Encourage a feedback culture in your organization by bringing a small group of people together to complete a task.
+Self-awareness is a foundational leadership ability, but too often in organisations, people are afraid of feedback – scared of confrontation, causing trouble, or hearing something they won’t like.
+Encourage a feedback culture in your organisation by bringing a small group of people together to complete a task.
 Afterwards, ask them to discuss how well they thought they worked together.
 Make sure this process is two-way by getting each person to invite feedback from everyone else in the group.
-This may feel unnatural and scary at first, but open, honest conversation and two-way feedback are both measures of a healthy organization.
+This may feel unnatural and scary at first, but open, honest conversation and two-way feedback are both measures of a healthy organisation.
 Self-awareness is accelerated once giving and receiving feedback is incorporated into your everyday practice.

-3. Model a human-centered approach to leadership
+3. Model a human-centred approach to leadership

-Human-centered leadership is fundamentally about understanding the people you work with.
+Human-centred leadership is fundamentally about understanding the people you work with.
 Finding the time to have regular one-on-ones with your people and engaging them in open, honest, and empathetic dialogue will allow you to get to know them as individuals and develop a bedrock of trust to build your relationship on.
-This understanding will enable you to provide them with the right balance of support and challenge, empowering rather than instructing, collaborating rather than working separately, and allowing them on their own journey towards becoming a human-centered leader.
+This understanding will enable you to provide them with the right balance of support and challenge, empowering rather than instructing, collaborating rather than working separately, and allowing them on their own journey towards becoming human-centred leader.